 Helping someone overcome an addiction is sometimes an arduous process, and recovery won’t happen overnight.
-Addiction treatment takes time and often imposes stresses on both the abuser and the ones they love.
-While it may prove difficult, successfully navigating the period of recovery from codeine will be more than worth it, however, to ensure a healthy and happy life.
+Addiction treatment takes time and often imposes stresses on both the abuser and the people they love.
+While it may prove difficult, successfully navigating the period of recovery from codeine will be more than worth it to ensure a healthy and happy life.

 Help for Codeine Addicts